Table of contents

-How to Handle Repeat Transactions in Google Analytics?
+How to Handle Duplicate Transactions in Google Analytics 4?

-- tracking orders on your website with Google Analytics or plan to start tracking them;
+- Tracking orders on your website with Google Analytics 4 or plan to start tracking them;

-- in need of accurate data on the orders instead of duplicate values;
+- In need of accurate data on the orders instead of duplicate transaction values;

-- using Google Tag Manager or looking for more GTM advantages to use in future
+- Using Google Tag Manager or looking for more GTM advantages to use in the future

 Understanding the root causes

 In most Ecommerce projects, the data on the transactions is sent to Google Analytics 4 when a user is redirected to the «Thank You» page.
 However, there may be situations when users access the page more than once (e.g., refresh the page) without redirecting.
 This leads to the common problem of repeat transactions.

 - Returning to the confirmation page via an emailed link or bookmark.